fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/copilot-mto.md

 # Manage B2B member access for Copilot in Teams

 Copilot in Teams enhances users’ day-to-day work with features like AI-generated summaries in chats and suggested action items after a meeting.
-Microsoft now supports **B2B member access** to Copilot in Teams for licensed users in multi-tenant organizations to ensure they never lose access to Copilot’s benefits in Team channels and meetings.
+Microsoft now supports **B2B member access** to Copilot in Teams for licensed users in multitenant organizations to ensure they never lose access to Copilot’s benefits in Team channels and meetings.

 **B2B member access** lets people in your org collaborate with members of other organizations in an external Microsoft Entra organization.
-This is done by using Microsoft Entra External ID for business-to-business (B2B) collaboration and granting member-level access to Teams channels, meetings, and other resources in your org.
+This access is done by using Microsoft Entra External ID for business-to-business (B2B) collaboration and granting member-level access to Teams channels, meetings, and other resources in your org.
 For more information about B2B collaboration, see [B2B collaboration](/entra/external-id/user-properties).

 > [!NOTE]
 > B2B member access is possible only when both organizations allow access to and from each other.
 Therefore, you need to coordinate with the external organization’s admin to make sure their cross-tenant access settings allow sharing with you.
 For more information about cross-tenant access settings, see [Overview: Cross-tenant access with Microsoft Entra External ID](/entra/external-id/cross-tenant-access-overview).